 There are a lot of factors that may determine how many cannabinoids you should take.
 These factors include your body weight, the condition you are treating, and the method of consumption.
 Before consuming Eagle Hemp products, consult your doctor to determine an appropriate dosage.

 We recommend treating minor conditions with our moderate strength products (25 mg/mL).
 Take a half dropper full in the morning and a half dropper full midway through the day.
-Increase as necessary to relieve your condition.
+Increase as necessary.
 For severe conditions, use our ultra-strength products (50 mg/mL) in the same manner.
-Our tinctures and pain salves may help with pain relief.
-For internal pains, the tinctures may be a better choice.
-For external pain relief, apply a pea-sized drop of our pain cream to the area in pain two times daily.
+Apply a pea-sized drop of our cream to the area two times daily.
 Increase as needed.

 CBDa (Cannabidiolic Acid) is one of many compounds produced in a hemp plant.
 In hemp plants, CBDa is the most abundantly found cannabinoid and converts to CBD when exposed to heat.
 Like many other CBD products on the market, we convert CBDa to CBD in our CBD+ formulations.
 Each cannabinoid and terpene have different effects on the body.
 To preserve the most abundant and natural terpenes and cannabinoids, we also offer CBDa+ products which are rich in CBDa, as well as CBD and other minor cannabinoids.
 Unlike most cannabinoids, CBDa does not bind directly with the CB1 or CB2 receptors in our bodies.
 CBDa interacts with the endocannabinoid system by inhibiting the cyclooxygenase-2 (COX-2) enzyme.
-By blocking this enzyme, CBDa allows the body to be relieved of inflammation from infections and associated pains.
 CBDa also has shown an effect on levels of serotonin which is vital to motor skills, sleeping, digestion, and emotions.
 Stressors such as radiation and chemotherapy trigger the body to release excess serotonin, causing nausea or vomiting.